MOSAiCH-ISSP in a nutshell

 Since 2018, the MOSAiCH questionnaire basically consists of two parts: the main survey, which incorporates the current module of the International Social Survey Programme (ISSP) along with selected socio-demographic questions, and one or two follow-up surveys featuring Switzerland-specific questions.

-Main survey:
+Main survey: The ISSP-module

 In each round of the survey, general information about the person, such as age, gender, marital status or employment, is collected.
-This section varies in each edition, depending on the topic of the ISSP module of the corresponding year.

-The Swiss module
+Follow-up survey(s): The Swiss module

 In each edition of MOSAiCH, the ISSP module is complemented by one or two follow-up surveys.
 These additional questions are only administered in Switzerland and either expand the ISSP module thematically or add aspects that are of particular interest to Switzerland.